 From traditionally known uses like diesel fuel and motor oil to more unusual items like ink and ballpoint pens, we need petroleum to live in the 21st century, and oil refineries provide it for us.

-That’s why investing in refineries can be such a solid option for someone who is looking to get out of the ups and downs of crude oil.
+And this is why investing in refineries can be such a solid option for someone who is looking to get out of the ups and downs of crude oil...

 Phillips 66 (NYSE: PSX)